0%

 The bottom line?
 Pick based on what you actually need, not what sounds impressive in a demo.

-Building a solid risk management compliance program isn't about buying the fanciest tools or hiring the most consultants.
-It's about getting the basics right, in the right order.
+Successful GRC implementation depends more on structure and ownership than on tools alone.
+Building a solid risk management and compliance program is about getting the basics right, in the right order—not buying the fanciest tools or hiring the most consultants.

 Building a GRC Framework

-Your grc framework is dead in the water without executive buy-in.
-Period.
+Your GRC framework is dead in the water without executive buy-in.
+Implementing GRC requires visible leadership commitment, not delegated responsibility.

 The Ethics & Compliance Initiative found that 86% of employees are more likely to report misconduct when leadership actually walks the walk.
 Here's what that looks like: